Valley Forge Images

 After years of rendering historical imagery he began to develop interests in fantasy and surrealism.
 Electronically clipping and pasting pieces of photography together, he assembled scenes of fantasy which quickly turned into photo surrealism.

 Michael is a long standing member of the Valley Forge Park Alliance.
-A former native of Valley Forge, he currently lives Wilmington, NC with a very supportive family including Hailey, their new puppy.
+A former native of Valley Forge, he currently lives Wilmington, NC with a very supportive family including Hailey, their dog.